julio03451/ansible-deploy-example/README.md

 This is a simplified example of ansible deployment to servers with both Linux and Windows environments.

+The whole process looks like this: A commit or merge on github triggers a webhook, which is sent to Jenkins.
+Jenkins runs the required ansible playbook depending on the environment.
+The example omits blue/green deployment, prod/stage deployment and so on to simplify the example.

 ```
 .
 ├── inventories